 It allows for the operation of trading activities in public places in such a manner that they do not conflict with, or prejudice, the Shire’s permanent retail business.

-Applicants must comply with the Shire of Broome Trading Outdoor Dining and Street Entertainment Local Law 2016(PDF, 355KB) and the Trading in Public Places Policy(PDF, 97KB) and need to complete an application form and submit it to the Shire of Broome for approval.
-Note: All Food Vendors wanting to obtain a Trading in Public Licence are required to be registered with the Shire under the Food Act 2008.
+Applicants must comply with the Shire of Broome's Trading Outdoor Dining and Street Entertainment Local Law 2016(PDF, 355KB) and the Trading in Public Places Policy(PDF, 2MB), and need to complete an application form and submit it to the Shire of Broome for approval.
+Note: All Food Vendors who want to obtain a Trading in Public Licence are required to be registered with the Shire under the Food Act 2008.

 - The Shire does not generally approve traders to operate from the verge of a main road.
 A main road includes any main arterial road or a road where the speed limit exceeds 60km/h.

 - Annual Traders are required to apply to have their permit renewed prior to the expiry date.
 There is no guarantee that a permit will be renewed as applications must be reassessed by the Shire.

 - It is a requirement that each trader holds Public Liability Insurance cover for a minimum value of $10 million.

 A Trader's Permit attracts an application fee and a renewal fee.
 There is also a fee to transfer the permit.